Philadelphia Visitors Center

 The Franklin Institute Science Museum

 Founded in honor of America's first scientist, Benjamin Franklin, the Franklin Institute is the pioneer of hands-on exhibits.
-The museum consists of the Science Center, Mandell Futures Center, IMAX Theater and Fels Planetarium.
-Traveling Science Show for groups; camp-ins; home school workshops; summer Discovery Camp.
+The museum complex consists of the Science Center, Mandell Futures Center, IMAX Theater and Fels Planetarium.
+Traveling Science Show for groups; camp-ins; home school workshops; Schools Out Camp and summer Discovery Camp.

 Science Park, 30 interactive science-related exhibits and activities in outdoor park.
 Free with admission.
 9:30-4, weather permitting.